sasja-san/codered-nvim/README.md

       }
       ```

 ## Font Properties

-If you want to control which of the font variants to use,
+If you want to control which of the font attributes in use, this example
-this example code should help you.
-All five variants
+code should help you.
+All five variants must be declared in the table
-must be declared in the table for this to work properly.
+for this to work properly.

 ```lua
 local font_vars = {